apache/airflow/docs/apache-airflow/concepts/timetable.rst

     def example_dag():
         pass

+.. _CronDataIntervalTimetable

 CronDataIntervalTimetable
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Set schedule based on a cron expression.
+Another timetable which accepts a cron expression.
 Can be selected by providing a string that is a valid cron expression to the ``schedule_interval`` parameter of a DAG as described in the :doc:`/concepts/dags` documentation.

+Note that it is *not* fully cron compliant.
+The main difference from `CronTriggerTimetable`_ is that a first DAG run starts immediately after the DAG is registered, while a first DAG run of `CronTriggerTimetable`_ is kicked off at the start of the period like a normal cron.

+Note that this timetable *does* care the idea of *data interval*.
+It means the value of ``data_interval_start`` and ``data_interval_end`` (and legacy ``execution_date``) are different.
+They are the start and end of the interval respectively.

 .. code-block:: python